-In a career spanning 11 years and 2 months, Michael Spinks fought 32 times with 31 wins and a single loss.
+In a career spanning 11 years and two months, Michael Spinks fought 32 times with 31 wins and a single loss.
 By his last professional fight on June 27, 1988, Spinks' boxing record stood at 31-1 (21 KO wins, 1 KO loss).

 WBA | WBC | IBF | TheRing |